-An Integrated Ecological Model Framework analysis for VAW Morover, at societal level, larger societal factors that "create an acceptable climate for violence, reduce inhibitions against violence create a sustain gap between segments of society (WHO, 2002:13).
+An Integrated Ecological Model Framework analysis for VAW Morover, at societal level,

+4 Sexual violence is any act, attempted or threatened, that is sexual in nature and is donewith force or without forceand without consent of the person/survivor.
+This includes actsof forcing another individual, through violence, threats, deception, cultural expectations, weapons, or economic circumstances, to engage in behaviour against his or her will. larger societal factors that "create an acceptable climate for violence, reduce inhibitions against violence create a sustain gap between segments of society (WHO, 2002:13).
 The author argues that the estimates of incidence suggest that it varies considerably across countries and by social groups.
 Hence, factors that lead to violence against women operate at individual, relational, community and societal levels, and help to explain some of this variation via using an integrated ecological model framework analysis at all.